Special Events Insurance

 For Venues:

 Renting out space for a third-part event is a source of revenue for millions of venues around the country.
 As part of the risk mitigation process for these venues, the venue (or their insurance company) require third party renters to secure their own insurance for the event.
 However, this requirement adds a large administrative burden on to the venue.
-Administrators need to follow up with renters to ensure they have secured an insurance policy, not to mention the right coverage.
+Administrators will need to follow up with renters to ensure they have secured an insurance policy, not to mention the right coverage and limits.
 Also, ensuring that the venue is properly listed as an additional insured on the policy certificate is an additional burden.

 Reasons coverage is needed

-Why venues must offer coverage.
+Why venues must offer coverage

 At the end of the day, an insurance policy is a requirement for any business.
 A single claim could lead to a business/venue losing access to affordable insurance options (or even leave it with no options at all).
-Venues that rent out their spaces can insulate themselves (and protect their insurance premiums) by requiring third party renters to secure special events insurance.
+Venues that rent out their spaces can insulate themselves (and protect their insurance premiums) by requiring third-party renters to secure special events insurance.

 A simple indemnification clause in the renter’s agreement is not enough!

-Why renters must get it.
+Why renters must get it

 Aside from being made mandatory from the venue, a special events insurance policy can protect the renter/organizer from lawsuits and financial losses that results from accidents and injuries that occur during the event.
 It also provides peace-of-mind allowing the policyholder to focus on the event.